kennethrisa/Stats/rustadmin/README.md

 # PHP Example on how to get RustAdmin rcon tool to show stats on a php page.

-For now you must save it as .json file

 ## Steps:
 - Open your browser, go to: http://localhost:8888/getPlayersGlobalStats